deductionlab/deductionlab.github.io/_posts/2020-06-02-graph-proving.md

 author: Meiying Ren and Sori Lee
 ---

-# Review of "Graph Representations ...
+# Review of "Graph ...
 Proving" by Paliwal et al. (2019)